troydiaz/osu3d-webapp/README.md

 # OSU 3D Club Frontend

 Web app that drives the management of all club activities.
 Currently under development.
+Developed and designed with input from other club members & officers.

 # Technologies